gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

                   this requires PCRE 6.0+ or else a Lua exception will be thrown. first introduced in ngx_lua v0.3.1rc30.

-    i             caseless mode (similar to Perl's /i modifier)
+    i             case insensitive mode (similar to Perl's /i modifier)

-    j             enable PCRE JIT compilation, this requires PCRE 8.21+ which must be built with the --enable-jit option. for optimum performance, this option should always be used
-                  together with the 'o' option.
-                  first introduced in ngx_lua v0.3.1rc30.
+    j             enable PCRE JIT compilation, this requires PCRE 8.21+ which must be built with the --enable-jit option. for optimum performance, this option should always be used together with the 'o' option. first introduced in ngx_lua v0.3.1rc30.

     m             multi-line mode (similar to Perl's /m modifier)

-    o             compile-once mode (similar to Perl's /o modifer), to enable the worker-process-level compiled-regex cache
+    o             compile-once mode (similar to Perl's /o modifier), to enable the worker-process-level compiled-regex cache

     s             single-line mode (similar to Perl's /s modifier)